yulun-cd/asds-report/draft.md

 A simple Ordinary Least Square (OLS) regression model was first developed with the listed predictors as its independent variables and the LSOA median house price as its dependent variable.
 The model results are presented in **table 4**.
 The global model has an adjusted R^2^ value of ==0.55== which means around 55% of the data can be explained by it.

-However, a global model does not address spatial non-stationarity,  which is the variation of the relation across space (==citation on spatial non-stationarity==).
+However, a global model does not address spatial non-stationarity,  which is the variation of the relation across space (Brunsdon *et al.*, 1996).
 In order to capture the potential spatial variations, a two-step approach was carried out.
 The first step was checking spatial autocorrelation.
-This was achieved by testing the OLS residuals' global Moran's I, which is a (==citation on moran's I==).
+This was achieved by testing the OLS residuals' global Moran's I, which is a (Li *et al.*, 2007).
 The global Moran's I of the OLS residuals was 0.402 (p value < 0.001) which indicated a spatial dependence.
 Figure 3 shows the distribution of the residuals, from which a clear spatial pattern can be observed.

 <img src="D:\OneDrive - King's College London\Study\Year 3\6SSG3077 Applications of Spatial Data Science\Report\graph\fig3.png" style="zoom:36%;" />

 <center style="font-size:11px;color:#c0c0c0;font-family:sans-serif">Figure 3: Spatial distribution and global Moran's I of the OLS residuals</center>

 Since the existence of spatial autocorrelation, the global model was no longer effective in representing the relationship between the dependent variable and the predictors.
 As a result, the second step was establishing a local model, namely Geographically Weighted Regression (GWR) model.
-GWR is a local regression model that captures process's spatial heterogeneity (==citation on GWR==).
+GWR is a local regression model that captures process's spatial heterogeneity (Brunsdon *et al.*, 1998).
 GWR results contain estimated local parameters of each predictors for every regression point, which makes studying the relationships between different predictors and the dependent variable in different places much easier.

 Building a GWR model requires determining a kernel which defines the 'local'.
 In this case, an adaptive gaussian kernel was selected.
 A gaussian kernel was used because the data is  continuous across space, so it makes more sense to give closer data point higher weight.